AceofSpades5757/valve-server-query/README.md

 Crate allowing access to Valve's _Server Query_ protocol.

-- :rocket: Blazingly Fast
+- 🚀 Blazingly Fast
-- :lock: Type Safe
+- 🔒 Type Safe
-- :zap: Efficient
+- ⚡ Efficient

 Want to use it from Python?
 You can do that!
 Want to us it from JavaScript?
 You can do that too!